hmv.com talks Pacific Rim with Scott Eastwood and director Steven S. DeKnight

 Steven S. DeKnight, best known as the creator of Spartacus: Blood and Sand and its assorted spin-offs, directs this movie, taking over from Guillermo Del Toro, who has stayed on as a producer.

-Ahead of the movie arriving in cinemas tomorrow (March 23rd), we spoke to star Scott Eastwood and DeKnight about bringing this monster sequel to life...
+Ahead of the movie arriving on DVD shelves on Monday (July 30th), we spoke to star Eastwood and DeKnight about bringing this monster sequel to life...